 The cost for an emergency consultation is £55 and includes any bitewing diagnostic x-rays and necessary prescriptions.
 If a treatment is recommended such as a filling, extraction etc, your dentist will discuss this with you and provide you with a treatment estimate.

 In certain instances there may be more complex issues going on with your dental health than you might be aware of.
 If you would like longer term solutions or advice, we would recommend that you book in for a ‘new patient consultation’ so our dentist can assess your overall dental health, discuss your treatment options with you and provide you with corresponding cost estimates.

-Address: Shelley Manor Dental, Shelley Manor Medical Centre, Beechwood Avenue, Bournemouth BH5 1LX.
+Address: Shelley Manor Dental, 1st Floor, Shelley Manor Medical Centre, Beechwood Avenue, Bournemouth BH5 1LX.

 How do I know if I need to see an emergency dentist?

 When experiencing oral discomfort it is often a difficult judgement call to make whether you need to pick up the phone and call for an emergency dental appointment.
 There are different types of dental pain.
 Some are likely to ease on their own in time, and others need the urgent attention of a professional.

 Signs and Symptoms

 Here are some key signs and symptoms that would indicate the need to see a dentist:

 - Ulcers, lumps or unusual patches that do not clear up after a few weeks

 - Severe pain that keeps you awake at night, especially painful after a hot stimulus or extreme tenderness on biting